Configuration

 A NetworkLXAUSBMux

-resource describes a LXAUSBMux available on a
+resource describes an LXAUSBMux available on a

 remote computer.